Srinivagilu inscriptions and hero stones: 15th-century Kailaiyam Udayar boundary inscription

-It is a Tamil Inscription in Grantha and Tamil Characters that is paleographically dated to the 15th century CE.
-The context of the inscription cannot be said with much clarity as the text is incomplete as read in the Inscription.
-It was discovered by the Mythic Society Bengaluru Inscriptions 3D Digital Conservation Project team and published in the Quaternary Journal of the Mythic Society.
-It appears that the inscription may have some connection with the Shiva Temple.
-The inscription and temple are located in defence lands, so prior permission and coordination may be required to access the site.
+A second engraving at the site is a Tamil-language inscription written in Grantha and Tamil characters, paleographically dated to the 15th century CE.
+The context is unclear because the text is incomplete.
+The Mythic Society Bengaluru Inscriptions 3D Digital Conservation Project team discovered the stone and published its findings in the Quarterly Journal of the Mythic Society.
+The inscription may have some connection with the Shiva Temple.
+Both the inscription and temple are located in military-controlled lands, so prior permission and coordination may be required for general public access.

 Physical characteristics

 The inscription is 94 cm tall and 36 cm wide.
 The Grantha and Tamil characters are 4.5 cm tall, 3.6 cm wide, and 0.5 cm deep.

 Translation

-The text was published in the Quaternary Journal of the Mythic Society.
+The text was published in the Quarterly Journal of the Mythic Society.

-"Swasthi Sri Paadirakodu.
+Swasthi Sri Paadirakodu.
 Sri Kailaiyamudayar temple's land.
-Puliya patta....."
+Puliya patta.....